 - a.
-The ability to provide the proposed financial and technical assistance based on prior accomplishments has been demonstrated.
-0-5 points. - b.
+The ability to provide the proposed financial and technical assistance based on prior accomplishments has been demonstrated. - b.
 The proposed financial and technical assistance program is clearly stated and the applicant has defined how this proposal will be implemented.
 The plan for implementation is viable.

-0-20 points. - c.
+- c.
 Cost effectiveness will be evaluated based on the budget in the application.
-The proposed grant amount and matching funds should be utilized to maximize capacity building at the recipient level.
-0-15 points.
+The proposed grant amount and matching funds should be utilized to maximize capacity building at the recipient level. - d.
+The proposal fits the objectives for which applications were invited.